Web addresses: motivate-biodiversity.eu

-This DDOMP was developed and is maintained by Stephan Kambach, Illona Knollová, and Francesco Maria Sabatini.
+This DDOMP was developed and is maintained by Stephan Kambach, Illona Knollová, and Francesco Maria Sabatini (with support from all data managers).

 I. DATA MANAGER(S)